paradedb/paradedb/README.md

 poetry build
 ```

 This command will build and install the `retake` SDK locally.
-You can now `import retake` from a Python environment.
+You can now
+`import retake` from a Python environment.

 ### Real-Time Server

-Built on top of Kafka, the real-time server sits between the source(s) and sink(s).
+Built on top of Kafka, the real-time server sits between the source(s) and
+sink(s).
 It is responsible for all real-time ETL jobs.

+#### Local Setup

 To run the real-time server locally:

-1. Ensure that Docker is installed.
+1. Ensure that Docker and Docker Compose are installed.

-2. Ensure that Poetry and dependencies are installed (see Python SDK instructions above).
+2. Ensure that Poetry and dependencies are installed (see Python SDK
+   instructions above).

 3. Start the development server